Abraham's sacrifice

 Conclusion:

 Killing an innocent person is a sin.
-Abraham's son Ishmael was innocent; he had not committed any sin that justifed being killed.
+Abraham's son Ishmael was innocent; he had not committed any sin that justified being killed.
 Thus, if God had truly commanded Abraham to kill Ishmael, for any reason, it would have meant that God commanded Abraham to commit a sin.

-God never advocates sin (7:28).
+God never advocates immorality (7:28).
 Nowhere in the Quran do we read that God ordered Abraham to kill his son.
 On the contrary, God intervened to save Abraham and Ishmael from Satan's plot (37:107).